maccallumlab/meld/docs/tutorial/use_histogram/histogram.rst

 Integrate processed histogram data in MELD
 ------------------------------------------
-Prerequisite: processed histogram file e.g. :math:`contacts.dat`
+Prerequisite: processed histogram file e.g. :code:`contacts.dat`

 For each processed histogram, we convert it into a flat-bottom harmonic restraints, where the restraints between lower bound and upper bound is set to be 0 and will have restraints energy penalty outside of this range.